 TiDB Architecture

-Official architectural overview of TiDB: TiKV, PD, SQL layer, and HTAP components.
+Official TiDB architecture overview: TiKV, PD, the SQL layer, and HTAP components.

 NewSQL is usually considered when a team wants to keep SQL and ACID semantics, but workload has already outgrown comfortable single-node OLTP limits.
 In this chapter we compare three practical implementations: TiDB, CockroachDB and YDB.